scipy-conference/scipy_proceedings/papers/will_barnes/paper.rst

 Because of the need to perform calculations and aggregate data over a large range of ions, running :code:`ChiantiPy.spectrum()` can be very time consuming, particularly for large temperature/density ranges.
 The above code snippet takes approximately five minutes to execute on a modern desktop.
 To help mitigate this difficulty, ChiantiPy provides a parallelized version of the :code:`ChiantiPy.spectrum` module called :code:`ChiantiPy.mspectrum` [#]_ which takes advantage the :code:`multiprocessing` package and can help to speed up the calculation, particularly on machines with many cores.
 The interface to the parallelized code is largely the same as the serial version.

-.. [#] ChiantiPy provides an additional module :code:`ChiantiPy.ipymspectrum` to support parallelized spectrum calculations inside the Jupyter notebook.
+.. [#] ChiantiPy provides an additional module :code:`ChiantiPy.ipymspectrum` to support parallelized spectrum calculations inside the Jupyter notebook and qtconsole.

 Radiative Losses
 #################